How many more telescopes do you need? Just one more or so goes the joke.

 - Realistic collimation tolerances for all optical parts.
 I have seen many commercial instruments with incredible performance on paper.
 However what really matters is that those performance are achieved only under perfect collimation.
 The tolerances, which tell you how fast performance degrades when collimation quality degrades, are often not provided.
 This results in either chronic under-performance by the system (poor images), or a constant uphill battle and headache for the user to attain and stay within collimation tolerances.
 Riccardi Honders, Hyperstar, and many other system fall into this category.
 I was not having any of that for MOANA: I needed the instrument to be robust enough so a slight imperfection in collimation would not have a catastrophic outcome.
 The instrument needs to stay in a remote observatory with wild temperature swings, and keep performing nights after nights, at all angles.

-- A system realistic to build for an amateur with limited tools, time, knowledge and skills.
+- A system realistic to build for an amateur with limited tooling, time, knowledge and skills.

 Last but not least: final cost, and adherence to the budget forecast.
 The cost spec was simple: MOANA should not be more expensive than a high quality equivalent commercial instrument (eg: ASA Newtonian).
 This is a major challenge, as commercial instrument clearly benefit from an economy of scale.
 In particular, the cost of CNC machined part goes down dramatically as the number of part in the series increases.
 The other aspect is adherence to budget: it would be very easy to underestimate cost, or the amount of work involved.

 Optimizing the choice of primary mirror – coma corrector -sensor size.
 Once the Newtonian has been adopted formula, this is the most important step.
 There are 3 elements: primary mirror, coma corrector and sensor size.
-Each of those elements put constraints on the other two, and an iterative process is needed to optimize the system.
+Each of those elements put constraints on the other two, and an iterative process was used to optimize the system.

-- for the system to remain truly portable the primary diameter needs to be at or below 10″ (25cm) -at least in my case.
+- for the system to remain truly portable the primary diameter needs to be at or below 10″ (25cm) -at least for me and what I am comfortable to haul.

 - then to not compromise too much on the secondary mirror size and still keep low vignetting over the entire sensor, the instrument becomes limited to an APS-C sensor as the biggest sensor that can be illuminated.